CosmicSubspace/MSI-Keyboard-Lights/README.md

 If all goes well, the contents of the screen will now be mirrored on the keyboard.

 ## Problems?
 - Make sure the keyboard is not in "No Illumination" mode.
+All zones must NOT be in "No Illumination" mode for this to work.
 - Try restarting the SteelSeries Engine.
 - If you run into any exceptions, please post it on the issues tab.